 Norwegian language test (Norskprøven)

-Norwegian language test for Spring 2023 are arranged the following dates: 22th may - 2nd of June.
-Registration period for paying candidates is 17 - 21th of April. .
+Norwegian language test for Spring 2024 are arranged the following dates: 11.-15 of March.
+Registration period for paying candidates opens 29th of January. .

 The test consists of 4 parts: listening, reading, writing production and an oral test.
 The first three parts are taken on the same day as a digital written test.
 The oral test is held on another day.
 Norwegian language test is arranged four times a year.
 It is Kompetanse Norge that makes the tests and decides the dates for the test.

 If you are not a participant in Adult Education Center, you must register for the test through Kompetanse Norge.